swedenconnect/technical-framework/README.md

 The Swedish eID Framework comprises a Discovery Service that has as its purpose to supply Service Providers with user selected Identity Providers for authentication within the federation.
 This specifications defines how discovery is implemented.

+---

-## Updates to the current version of the specifications
+### Updates to the current version of the specifications

-Updates to the current version of the specification should be performed in the [october-2015-updates](https://github.com/elegnamnden/technical-framework/tree/october-2015-updates) branch except for any changes that need to be performed in the "Updates to the Swedish eID Framework.docx" document.
+Recommended updates to the current versions are published in the "Updates to the Swedish eID Framework.md" document.

+### Draft version of the specifications

+The next version of the Swedish eID Framework is being developed in the [october-2015-updates](https://github.com/elegnamnden/technical-framework/tree/october-2015-updates) branch.

 ## Older versions